adamradocz/DesignPatternsInCSharp/README.md

 - Decorator dynamically adds/overrides behaviour in an existing method of an object.
 - Facade provides a simplified interface to a large body of code.
 - Flyweight reduces the cost of creating and manipulating a large number of similar objects.
-- Proxy provides a placeholder for another object to control access, reduce cost, and reduce complexity.
+- [Proxy](Structural/Proxy/README.md)Proxy provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 ### Behavioral patterns